MElrazzaz/ArabicWordEmbeddingsEvaluator/README.md

 # ArabicWordEmbeddingsEvaluator

-This Tool was build to test the accuracy of the wordembeddings on Arabic Benchmark regarding to "Lost In Embeddings: Methodical Evaluation of ArabicWord Embeddings" paper at ACL 2017
+This Tool was build to test the accuracy of the word embeddings on Arabic Benchmark regarding to "Methodical Evaluation of ArabicWord Embeddings" paper at ACL 2017

-the benchmark consists of tuples and each tuple consits of N couples of words each couple consists of two words relats to each other by a relation for ex:
+the benchmark consists of tuples and each tuple consists of N couples of words each couple consists of two words relats to each other by a relation for ex:
 #ex1:
 man woman king queen
 رجل إمرأه ملك ملكة